sisong/tinyuz/README.md

 **tinyuz** is a lossless compression algorithm, designed for tiny devices (MCU, NB-IoT, etc.) with better compression ratios.
-Which is characterized by a very small decompress code(ROM occupancy); The stream decompresser compiled by Mbed Studio is 856 bytes(can define to 758bytes), and the memory decompresser compiled by Mbed Studio is 424 bytes(can define to 298bytes).
+Which is characterized by a very small decompress code(ROM occupancy); The stream decompresser compiled by Mbed Studio is 856 bytes(can define to 758bytes), and the memory decompresser is 424 bytes(can define to unsafe mode 298bytes).
-At the same time, the decompress memory(RAM occupancy) can also be very small, RAM size = dictionary size(1Byte--1GB) specified when compress + input cache size(>=2Byte) when decompress.
+At the same time, the stream decompress memory(RAM occupancy) can also be very small, RAM size = dictionary size(1Byte--1GB) specified when compress + input cache size(>=2Byte) when decompress.
 Tip: The smaller the dictionary, the lower the compression ratio; while the smaller input cache only affects the decompress speed.
+( other decompresser compiled by Mbed Studio: zlib v1.2.12 stream decompresser >~10k; lzma v20.01 stream decompresser ~6k; minilzo v2.10 memory decompresser 868 bytes(unsafe mode 628 bytes). )

 Large data are supported, both compress and decompress support streaming.
 The compress and decompress speed is related to the characteristics of the input data and parameter settings;